David Parmley

-David Parmley (born February 1, 1959) is a bluegrass vocalist, guitarist, and award-winning bandleader.
+David L. Parmley (born February 1, 1959) is a bluegrass vocalist, guitarist, and award-winning bandleader.
 He is best known for being a co-founder of both the Bluegrass Cardinals and Continental Divide.

 Biography

 Parmley was born in White House, Tennessee, but grew up in Los Angeles, California.
 His father Don Parmley was an esteemed bluegrass banjoist.

 Bluegrass Cardinals

 In 1974, Parmley began playing bluegrass professionally at age 17, singing lead vocals and playing guitar with his father Don and mandolinist Randy Graham in the Bluegrass Cardinals.
 In 1991, Parmley left the Bluegrass Cardinals and moved to Nashville to pursue a solo career in country music.

 Continental Divide

 In 1994, Parmley formed David Parmley, Scott Vestal and Continental Divide with Scott Vestal (banjo), Rickie Simpkins (fiddle), Jimmy Bowen (mandolin), Mike Anglin (bass), and Randy Kohrs (resonator guitar).
 In 1995, they released David Parmley, Scott Vestal & Continental Divide album (Pinecastle).
 Also in 1995, Continental Divide won the IBMA award for Emerging Artist of the Year.

 1996, Continental Divide released the On the Divide album for Pinecastle Records.
 Personnel included Parmley, Anglin, Vestal, Bowen, Aubrey Haynie (mandolin, fiddle), and Larry Atamanuik (percussion).

 In 1998, Vestal departed the band.
 The band name was changed to Continental Divide, and then David Parmley and Continental Divide.

 In 2001, Continental Divide released What We Leave Behind and in 2002, they released Pathway of Time with Parmley, Anglin, Ben Greene (banjo), Danny Barnes (mandolin, vocals), and Steve Day (fiddle, vocals).
 Giest artists included Jim Hurst (guitar) and Glen Duncan (fiddle).